clayroots/patrontest1/LIMMERICK.md

 # limerick of unknown origin
-The limerick packs laughs anatomical
+The limerick packs laughs anatomical<br/>
-Into space that is quite economical.
+Into space that is quite economical.<br/>
-But the good ones I've seen
+But the good ones I've seen<br/>
-So seldom are clean
+So seldom are clean<br/>
-And the clean ones so seldom are comical.
+And the clean ones so seldom are comical.<br/>